Our last visit was to a small church in Covent Garden that Grinling and Elizabeth Gibbons attended. They are buried in the church’s crypt.

 That Covent Garden Market building across the piazza once was a very active fresh produce market.
 Today it has become home for many upscale shops: Dior, Burberry, Chanel, chic bakery, a gelato shop, pubs and eateries.
 But there’s still an apple market.
 Across the street is the other kind of apple, an Apple (computer) store.
 One thing that makes the area more interesting is to read the history of how city planners wanted to raze many buildings in Covent Garden and “improve” the area.
 In the end, the residents of the area stopped those plans and improved the area themselves.
 Covent Garden thrives, full of people and activity.

 When you plan your own Gibbons tour, consider books by Beard and Esterly and a database of English sculptures that I have found to be very helpful.
-See “A Biographical Dictionary of Sculptors in Britain, 1660-1851” starting with record number 11831, continuing through record number 11957.
+See “A Biographical Dictionary of Sculptors in Britain, 1660-1851.”
+Use the “Search Works” form to quickly find Gibbons’ work.
 This “Biographical Dictionary” includes the most comprehensive list of Gibbons’ work that I’ve found, in wood and stone.

 Books you might like about Grinling Gibbons and his work.